What to do if your bank account is hacked

-If you notice unusual activity on your cards or bank statements, notify your bank immediately.
+If you notice any strange or unusual activity on your bank statement, freeze your card and notify your bank immediately.

 How will you know if you’ve been hacked?

-Depending on your bank, they will notify you of suspicious activity and automatically cancel fraudulent charges and then give you a new card.
+For larger purchases, your bank may notify you of suspicious activity and automatically cancel fraudulent charges.

 Lost or stolen card numbers

 Don’t wait for your bank to realise.
 It's your account, so you're in charge of managing it.
 Check it regularly in order to avoid a mishap.